 NOTE: It is not necessary to read the tutorial before beginning the Estimating the Age of Supernova Remnants activity.
 Complete instructions to use the image analysis tools in ds9 are given in the following procedure.
 All necessary equations and conversion factors are listed at the end of the activity.

 How Big is Cas A?

 3.Choose Obs ID 114, ACIS OBSERVATION OF CAS A from the list.
-The Cas A image will load into your ds9 window.
+The Cas A image should appear in the ds9 window.

 4.To better view the edges of Cas A, choose Scale>Square Root and Color>Invert Colormap.

 5.Left click on the black dot (neutron star) in the center.
 Holding the left click button down, drag a circular region around the edges of the supernova remnant.
 Exclude the jet in the upper left from the region - the dynamics of this jet formation are different that those of the overall expansion of the SNR.

 6.Left click in the center of the green region to select it.
 Adjust the radius of the region by positioning the pointer over one of the square boxes in the corner and left clicking and dragging the pointer.
 Adjust the position of the region by putting the pointer in the middle, left clicking and dragging.

 7.Select Region>Get Info...
 Next to "Center" and "Radius", choose "physical" from the menu.
 Record the radius of the region (and of Cas A) in pixels and also the x- and y-coordinates of the center of the region – the radius will be used in #10 below.